SlugSecurity/site/src/about/faqs.md

 Competitions where you build something secure, then attack other teams' implementations while they attack yours.

 For example, MITRE's eCTF (Embedded Capture the Flag) is a semester-long competition focused on embedded systems.
 First phase (~2 months): design and build a secure system based on their specs (past challenges have included satellite TV decoders and medical devices).
-Second phase (~1-2 months): break into other teams' implementations.
+Second phase (~1-2 months): break into other teams' designs.

 <div style="clear: both;"></div>